Syrlic/syrlic/README.md

 ### Hi there 👋, I'm Olga

-Software Engineer with 3 years of commertial experience.
+Software QA Engineer with 3 years of commertial experience.
 I have knowledge in backend development on Java.
 In general worked with client-server architecture.